Where to live in Barcelona as a student: a neighborhood guide

 Internationality

-Due to the relatively low rental prices and gentrification process in El Poblenou, it’s recently been attracting more residents from different backgrounds, giving the neighbourhood a multicultural character.
+Due to relatively low rental prices and the gentrification of El Poblenou, the neighborhood has recently attracted more residents from diverse backgrounds, giving it a multicultural character.
 The area is especially popular among young families and creatives.

-At the same time, in other parts of Sant Martí, the majority of people are Barcelona born and bred.
-So if that’s what you’re seeking, you can also consider the nearby residential neighbourhoods such as El Clot.
+At the same time, in other parts of Sant Martí, the majority of people are Barcelona-born and bred.
+So if that's what you're seeking, you can also consider the nearby residential neighborhoods such as El Clot.

 Rental prices